kevinfaust0308/BrainTissueCNN-CAM/README.md

-# Keras CAM Implementation on large images (extension of KerasClassActivationMap)
+# Keras Class Activation Map on large images (single & multi layer options)

-Given a larger image than the CNN was trained on (dimensions must be multiples of original training dimension), generates the CAM on the entire image.
+Given a larger image than the CNN was trained on, generates the CAM on the entire image.
+If image dimensions are not multiples of the CNN's trained image size, rightmost and/or bottommost parts of the image are ignored.

-Works well with medical imaging or other images where spacial structure is not-important (large image is comprised of repeated smaller images)
+Works well with medical imaging or other images where spacial structure is not-important.
+Concretely, images that are comprised of repeated smaller images which are identifiable even if the entire image is not present are required.

-Please note, multi-layered CAM currently works with **at most 7 classes**
+Please note, multi-layered CAM currently works with **at most 7 classes** (due to unique color constraints)

 ## Getting Started

-Within CAM_custom_large_image.py, please read docstring of:
-1. overlay_cam_large_image
+1. overlay_single_layered_cam_large_image
+Given a large image, generates heatmap on a specific class of interest

-2. overlay_multi_stacked_cam_large_image
+2. overlay_multi_layered_cam_large_image
+Given a large image, generates heatmap using the top-x predicted classes

 Must have a keras model with a global average pooling layer after the final convolution layer followed by a single input -> output layer